liferay/liferay-docs/devGuide/en/chapters/07-using-liferay-frameworks.markdown

     song.setName(TrashUtil.getOriginalTitle(song.getName()));
     song.setModifiedDate(serviceContext.getModifiedDate(now));

 Next, we update the entry's status by setting it to the original status from before the entry was trashed.
 For instance, if the entry was originally a draft (`STATUS_DRAFT`), it's restored back to a draft.
-This status change is called by the following:
+The status was updated by the following call:

     song.setStatus(trashEntry.getStatus());

-There are also several other statuses we update, which include the status by user ID, user name, and date.
+There are also several other statuses we update, which include the status by user ID, by user name, and the status date.
 These indicate the user that restored the trash entry and set the date the status was modified.

     song.setStatusByUserId(user.getUserId());
     song.setStatusByUserName(user.getFullName());